ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/taxa.md

 * A [GBIFTaxa worksheet](gbif_taxa.md), which is typically used for observational data
-* A [NCBITaxa worksheet](ncbi_taxa.md), which is used for data that has been obtained from genetic sequencing which very often can't be converted into GBIF's taxonomic structure.
+* A [NCBITaxa worksheet](ncbi_taxa.md), which is used for data that has been obtained from genetic sequencing which very often cannot be easily mapped onto the GBIF taxonomic backbone.

-Both worksheet types can be provided in a single data set - for example, to capture the species of trapped mammals and the sequences associated with their stomach contents.
+Both worksheet types can be provided for a single data set - for example, to capture the species of trapped mammals and the sequences associated with their stomach contents.

 A taxon can be defined in both sheets (i.e. when a taxon has been both directly observed